techmatlock/c0524-code-solutions/array-methods/array-methods-quiz-notes.md

   - What should the callback function do?
     Execute on each element.
 Its return value is discarded.
   - What is `Array.forEach` useful for?
     For not returning any value.
-Not creating a copy.
+Typical use case is to execute side effects at the end of a chain.
 - `Array.map`:
   - What does `Array.map` do?
     Creates a new array populated with the results of calling a provided function on every element in the calling array.